spryker/spryker-docs/docs/scos/dev/architecture/module-api/declaration-of-module-apis-public-and-private.md

 ## Public API

-In the Spryker Commerce OS’s core, the following is the public API:
+In the Spryker Commerce OS's core, the following is the public API:

 * Public methods in these locatable classes:
     * [Facades](/docs/scos/dev/back-end-development/zed/business-layer/facade/facade.html)